Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-scene-title-README.md

 Automatically detects which scene the learner is currently in and writes the scene name into a Storyline variable called `SceneTitle`.
 This lets you display the current scene name anywhere on your slides using a `%SceneTitle%` text reference.
 Without this script, you would need to manually type the scene name on every slide and update each one whenever you reorganize your course.
 Storyline does not provide a built-in variable for the scene name, so this script fills that gap.

+**The course menu must be enabled in the player for this script to work.** The script reads scene headings directly from the menu, so if the menu is disabled there is nothing for the script to look up.

 ## How It Works

 1. Reads the current slide's title from Storyline's `CurrentSlideTitle` variable.
-2. Searches the course menu DOM for the matching slide entry.
+2. Searches the course menu DOM for the matching slide entry. **The menu must be enabled in the player for this step to succeed.**
 3. Walks backward through the menu until it finds a scene heading (marked with `data-is-scene="true"`).
 4. Strips any menu numbering prefix from the scene name (e.g. "2.
 Module 1 Foundations" becomes "Module 1 Foundations").
 5. Writes the clean scene name into the `SceneTitle` variable.